 Speaking about the fossil record, just why are there billions of dead things laid down by water all over the earth?
 And just why are 95% of these dead animals shallow marine organisms such as corals and shellfish—stuff that dies really fast when covered by mud from something like a world-wide catastrophic flood?
 Could a massive world-wide flood account for this?
 The Bible teaches that a worldwide Flood occurred where rain poured on the earth for 40 days and the fountains of the great deep burst forth, causing the entire world to flood.
 All land creatures perished.
 All mountains were covered.
 Evolution holds that the worldwide flood is a myth and that only localized floods have occurred over millions of years that explain animals buried and fossilized.

 Further, we can trust that God gave us the account that He wants us to believe about Creation.
 When God penned the 4th commandments with His own hand, He wrote it in a way that could not have made the six days of Creation more clear: “For in six days the Lord made the heavens and the earth, the sea, and all that is in them, but he rested on the seventh day.
 Therefore the Lord blessed the Sabbath day and made it holy” (Exodus 20:11–see: www.youtube.com/watch?v=p5FkACaecIU) God wants us to model our work weeks after six ordinary days—not six long ages!
 It only took God six days because He spoke the Creation into existence—it was a miracle, just like the virgin birth, the resurrection, and the feeding of thousands of people with five loaves and two fish.
-And how do we know that the six days of creation happened about 6,000 years ago?
+And how do we know that the six days of creation happened less than 10,000 years ago?
 Consider the graphic below:

 Jesus also reflected this belief.
 Jesus believed in a literal Moses who wrote a literal Genesis.
 In John 5:46-47 we read: “If you believed Moses, you would believe me, for he wrote about me.
 But since you do not believe what he wrote, how are you going to believe what I say?”
 Jesus confirmed Abel: Matthew 23:35: “And so upon you will come all the righteous blood that has been shed on earth, from the blood of righteous Abel to the blood of Zechariah son of Berekiah, whom you murdered between the temple and the altar.”
 Jesus confirmed the Flood: Matthew 24:37-39: “As it was in the days of Noah, so it will be at the coming of the Son of Man.
 For in the days before the flood, people were eating and drinking, marrying and giving in marriage, up to the day Noah entered the ark; and they knew nothing about what would happen until the flood came and took them all away.
 That is how it will be at the coming of the Son of Man.”
 Jesus taught that man and woman were created at the same time as the creation process—from the very beginning: Mark 10:6 “But at the beginning of creation God ‘made them male and female.’”
 Could Jesus, who was there at the Creation of the world (John 1:1-3, Colossians 1:16, Hebrews 1:1-3, Ephesians 3:9), get all of these passages wrong?